rfflrt/collatz-test/README.md

         return 3 * x + 1

 That is, if a number is even, it resturns its half and, if odd, returns the tripple of the number and sums 1.

-The code in C only calculates the number of interaction (how many times the function was applied).